metanurb21/esp32_igbt_driver/README.md

 A liquid cooling network for the IGBT's and the the tank capacitor.
 Common sense and some basic building and fabricating skills required.

-Various different value power sources depending on the approach youy take., 5V, 12V, 15V.
+Various different value power sources depending on the approach you take.
+5V, 12V, 15V.

 ## To Acquire